Reconstruction of the Higgs mass in events with Higgs bosons decaying into a pair of tau leptons using matrix element techniques: The Matrix element method

 The phase-space for QCD radiation is large at the centre-of-mass energies of the LHC and as a consequence, particles with masses up to a few hundred GeV are typically produced in association with a sizeable hadronic activity~\cite{Alwall:2010cq}.
 We refer to the vectorial sum of all particles in the event that do not originate from the $\PHiggs$ boson decay as the ``hadronic recoil'' and denote the corresponding momentum by $\bm{p}^{\rec}$.
 CMS, as well as ATLAS, have developed sophisticated techniques to improve the reconstruction of the hadronic recoil~\cite{CMS-JME-13-003,ATLAS-CONF-2014-019}.

 The effect of the hadronic recoil is to modify the kinematics of the $\PHiggs$ boson decay by boosting the $\Pgt$ leptons and their decay products, in the transverse plane and in longitudinal direction.
-The longitudinal component of $\bm{p}^{\rec}$ has a small effect on the Bjorken scaling variables $x_{a}$ and $x_{b}$ only and can be neglected.
+The longitudinal component of $\bm{p}^{\rec}$ can be accounted for by a small adjustement of the Bjorken scaling variables $x_{a}$ and $x_{b}$ and does not cause a problem for modeling the $\PHiggs$ boson production by LO ME.
 However, the components of $\bm{p}^{\rec}$ in the transverse plane need to be accounted for.
-The LO ME that we use to model the production of the $\PHiggs$ boson production is adequate for events without hadronic activity, in which the $\PHiggs$ boson has zero $\pT$.
+The LO ME that we use to model the production of the $\PHiggs$ boson is adequate for events in which the $\PHiggs$ boson has zero $\pT$, implying the transverse components of $\bm{p}^{\rec}$ to be zero.
 In order to use the LO ME in analyses at the LHC, the momenta of the visible $\Pgt$ decay products and of the neutrinos produced in the $\Pgt$ decays need to be transformed into a frame in which the $\PHiggs$ boson has zero $\pT$.
 The transformation is achieved by a Lorentz boost in the transverse plane, using $(\hat{E}^{\rec} = \pThat^{\rec}, \pXhat^{\rec}, \pYhat^{\rec}, \pZhat^{\rec} = 0)$ as boost vector.
 We denote the true values of energies and momenta by symbols with a hat if they are given in the laboratory frame, and by symbols a tilde in case they are given in the zero transverse momentum frame of the $\PHiggs$ boson.
 Symbols with neither hat nor tilde denote values measured in the laboratory frame.

 The hadronic recoil is reconstructed with a typical resolution of $10$--$20$~\GeV at the LHC~\cite{CMS-JME-13-003,ATLAS-CONF-2014-019}.
 It is demonstrated in Ref.~\cite{Alwall:2010cq} that the imperfect reconstruction of the hadronic recoil in the detector may cause a significant bias on the $\PHiggs$ boson mass reconstructed by the ME method in case one ignores the experimental resolution on the hadronic recoil.
 We account for the experimental resolution by introduction of a TF $W_{\rec}( \pX^{\rec}, \pY^{\rec} | \pXhat^{\rec}, \pYhat^{\rec} )$.
 We then marginalize Eq.~(\ref{eq:mem}) with respect to $\pXhat^{\rec}$ and $\pYhat^{\rec}$: